 Social media outlets themselves are even jumping on board.
 LinkedIn has opened up 16 of their online courses to help build and strengthen professional skills as many adjust to new workflows.

 These are just a few examples of the great work that is being poured into our digital media outlets today by brands that are continuing to build on the in-person communities they’ve always fostered.

 Curious what your brand can do to help foster better social communities?
 Take this unprecedented time as an opportunity.
 Examine what your audience loves about your brand, how they connect with your brand, and think how you can be useful to them as they stay home and stay online.
 The connections you make today can be lasting ones that are rooted in gratitude.

-If you need a partner during this time for strategy, content creation or execution, LEAP Spark is here to help.
+If you need a partner during this time for strategy, content creation or execution, (spark) is here to help.
 We are still hard at work to find solutions for both our clients and their audiences and have a variety of services to make your digital presence beneficial to your community.